abere111/Test1/README.md

 Trying to Work on Ansible Automation for the second time

-Trying to test Artifact directory after build in another project
+Trying to test Artifact directory after build in another project "Ansible"